Chaitanyassr/Web_Scrapper/README.md

 # Web_Scrapper

-A web scrapper that scrap google search results.
+A web scrapper that scrap latest coronavirus update in India.